thomasmueller1/BloomFilter/README.md

 # BloomFilter
-BloomFilter for Module Dist an der FHNW
+BloomFilter for Module dist an der FHNW

 ## Klasse
 - 5iCbb